Sobhan04/homework/LFSC.md

 The next step is to create a list column for each group of my data frame.
 So, I did this step by using `nest()` and then I defined a function to calculate a regression model for each group.
 In this step `lm()` function was used.
-Also, to get the slope of the linear model for each treatment I wrote a new function, `get_slope`.
+Also, to get the slope of the linear model for each group I wrote a new function, `get_slope`.

 These steps should be repeated for both of our treatments.
 First, I did